bmacmurray99/lighthouse-docx-report/README.md

 # lighthouse-docx-report
-a package to create docx reports based on lighthouse JSON data.
+A package to create docx reports based on lighthouse JSON data.
 Requires an JSON export from either the Lighthouse CLI or DevTools.
 This package currently supports CLI usage only

 To use this package on the command line, use the following syntax:
 ```
 lighthouse-docx-report --input=<INPUT FILE> --output=<OUTPUT FILE> --template=<TEMPLATE FILE>